Linstancy/Traffic-Sign-Classifier/README.md

 | 0.0008     		|  70 km/h  									|
 | 0.0004				| Stop											|

-For the second image, the top five soft max probabilities were
+For the stop sign image, the top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|